BBB warns of scams as government begins to issue third stimulus checks

 Phone scammers may also claim additional funds are available to individuals once they pay a “small processing fee” with a pre-paid debit card.

-Anyone who receives messages or calls similiar to these should report the incident to the BBB Scam Tracker.
+Anyone who receives messages or calls similar to these should report the incident to the BBB Scam Tracker.

 You can visit the BBB website for more information on scams and tips for spotting them.